fangq/mcx/mcxlab/README.txt

 Because MCXLAB contains the exact computational codes for the GPU calculations as in the MCX binaries, MCXLAB is expected to have identical performance when running simulations.
 By default, we compile MCXLAB with the support of recording detected photon partial path-lengths (i.e. the "make det" option).
+In addition, we also provide "mcxlab_atom": an atomic version of mcxlab compiled similarly as "make detbox" for MCX.
+It supports atomic operations using shared memory enabled by setting "cfg.sradius" input parameter to a positive number.

 == # Installation ==

+To download MCXLAB, please visit [http://mcx.sourceforge.net/cgi-bin/index.cgi?Download#Download_the_Latest_Release this link].
+If you choose to [http://mcx.sourceforge.net/cgi-bin/index.cgi?register/mcx register], you will have an option to be notified for any future updates.

 The system requirements for MCXLAB are the same as MCX: you have to make sure that you have a CUDA-capable graphics card with properly configured